Enhancing Technology and Infrastructure

 This test is done when a healthcare provider wants a closer look at a patient’s heart.
 A TEE uses high-frequency sound waves to examine the heart structure.
 TEE’s are now administered right in our clinic's building through Northwestern Cardiology.

 In addition to expanded services, NMC also rolled out several advances in technology and equipment.
-This past year NMC up upgraded our Mindray monitoring system across the inpatient unit, in Surgical Services, and in the Emergency Department to modernize and standardize patient monitoring all across the hospital. monitoring system across the inpatient unit, in Surgical Services, and the Emergency Department to modernize and standardize patient monitoring all across the hospital.
+This past year NMC up upgraded our Mindray monitoring system across the inpatient unit, in Surgical Services, and in the Emergency Department to modernize and standardize patient monitoring all across the hospital.

 Another tech update was the implementation of an electronic appointment reminder system called “Well.”
 This communications software makes it easy to text reminders to patients about appointments and communicate quickly to specific segments of our patients – like those who are due for an annual exam or follow-up.